 OK.
 You’re well and truly involved with your research on a job that’s already late.
 You think you’ve got all your due diligence-bases covered.
 But you call the broker to confirm on last detail and she asks you, “You know there is a half-way house for sex offenders in the neighborhood, don’t you?
 It’s about two blocks away from the subject”.
 Needless to say, you are taken aback!
 No, you had no clue there was such a facility two blocks away from the subject.
 All other things being equal, that is not a question you would have even asked.
 And besides, who would you ask the question to if you even thought of it in the first place?

-Understand that each of the states, under federal law, must register their convicted sex offenders.
+Understand that each of the states, under federal law based on the information given by sex crime defense attorneys from The Law Office of Brian Jones, people must register their convicted sex offenders.
 This registration, while perhaps not easy to find, is a public record.
 Since it is a public record, it is part of what USPAP’s SR1-4 calls “…all information necessary for credible assignment results…”.
 In other words, merely because you did not know this registry existed does not mean you are not responsible for researching its contents to determine how the presence of such a facility might affect values in a neighborhood.